Sidon: Iron Age

 Sidon was one of the most important Phoenician cities, and it may have been the oldest.
 From there and other ports, a great Mediterranean commercial empire was founded.
 Homer praised the skill of its craftsmen in producing glass, purple dyes, and its women's skill at the art of embroidery.
 It was also from here that a colonising party went to found the city of Tyre.
 Tyre also grew into a great city, and in subsequent years there was competition between the two, each claiming to be the metropolis ('Mother City') of Phoenicia.

-Glass manufacturing, Sidon's most important enterprise in the Phoenician era, was conducted on a vast scale, and the production of purple dye was almost as important.
-The small shell of the Murex trunculus was broken in order to extract the pigment that was so rare it became the mark of royalty.
+During the Phoenician era, Sidon thrived on two pivotal industries: glass manufacturing and purple dye production.
+The city's glass production operated on an extensive scale, while the manufacturing of purple dye held nearly equal importance.
+The magnitude of Sidon's purple dye production was evident through a considerable mound of discarded Murex trunculus shells discovered near the southern harbor.
+These shells were broken to extract the precious pigment, so rare that it became synonymous with royalty.

 In AD 1855, the sarcophagus of King Eshmun’azar II was discovered.
 From a Phoenician inscription on its lid, it appears that he was a "king of the Sidonians," probably in the 5th century BC, and that his mother was a priestess of ‘Ashtart, "the goddess of the Sidonians."
 In this inscription the gods Eshmun and Ba‘al Sidon 'Lord of Sidon' (who may or may not be the same) are mentioned as chief gods of the Sidonians.
 ‘Ashtart is entitled ‘Ashtart-Shem-Ba‘al, '‘Ashtart the name of the Lord', a title also found in an Ugaritic text.

 Nebuchadnezzar II subjugated the city to be part of the Neo-Babylonian Empire.
+Sidon's navy played a significant role in the Battle of Salamis in 480 BC, aligning with the Persian fleet against the Greeks.
+From the mid-fifth century BC onward, warships became a prominent feature on the city's coinage.
 At the end of the Persian era, in 351 BC, Phoenicia was invaded by Artaxerxes III.